1SagarSharma7/1sagarsharma7/README.md

-- 🔭 I’m currently working on [analyzing history of olympics.](https://github.com/1SagarSharma7/History-Of-Olympics)
+- 🔭 I’m currently working on [analyzing the history of olympics.](https://github.com/1SagarSharma7/History-Of-Olympics)